-- A clearly defined problem: why a non-native needs to be planted and where (wildlife habitat, species replacement, resilience building, etc.)

-- Information about the non-native: a literature study of phenology, use, community etc.
+- A clearly defined problem: why a non-native needs to be planted and where (wildlife habitat, species replacement, resilience building, etc.) - Information about the non-native: a literature study of phenology, use, community etc.

 - Seed sources intended to be used

 - Ecosystem services the non-native will provide the plant community:

-- Use of fruit or seed for wildlife
+- o Use of fruit or seed for wildlife

-- Biomass opportunities
+- o Biomass opportunities

-- Soil chemistry changes
+- o Soil chemistry changes

-- Potential negative or positive effects of planting the non-native:

-- Invasive characteristics: Does the non-native readily hybridize with natives in the same genus
+- Potential negative or positive effects of planting the non-native: o Invasive characteristics: Does the non-native readily hybridize with natives in the same genus

-- Food web dynamics
+- o Food web dynamics

-- Displacement of other species
+- o Displacement of other species

-- Pros and cons of certain plants
+- o Pros and cons of certain plants

 - To ensure the plantings do not produce a monoculture of non-natives, a native should be planted along with each non-native species; provide information on the native species to be used and its ability to coexist with the non-native.

 - Environmental site conditions examined to ensure planting will be successful (soils, topography, hydrology etc)

 - Monitoring needs based on the assessment